 Local firefighter Karim Haddad, who has been a volunteer for 14 years, said the undergrowth near Tharwa is much different from previous years.
 "There's deadwood nicely cured that's sitting there waiting for something to happen," he said.
 "It's really scary and you could be trapped."

-Emergency services personnel have been planning fire breaks in tactical areas, and two Erickson Air-Crane helitankers recently arrived in Canberra from Greece; one of them will be based at Canberra for the season.
+two Erickson Air-Crane helitankers recently arrived in Canberra from Greece; one of them will be based at Canberra for the season.
 Canberra Airport's Steven Byron told ABC News that the other will be based in Melbourne.

-NOVEMBER 13 -- BEAUMONT, CA: An understanding of wildfire behavior helps investigators trace a fire to its source -- and sometimes discover what and who started it.
+FIRE BEHAVIOR KEY TO ITS SOURCENOVEMBER 13 -- BEAUMONT, CA: An understanding of wildfire behavior helps investigators trace a fire to its source -- and sometimes discover what and who started it.

 "You can learn some really interesting things by looking where a fire's burned," says Janice Coen, a wildland fire researcher at the National Center for Atmospheric Research (NCAR).
 She told CNN that investigators examine weather conditions, scorch patterns on grass, ash deposits, and tree damage when assessing the origin and cause of a fire.